Getting Started with Accounting

 Once you’ve set up your customers, you can record any outstanding transactions as opening balances.
 This ensures the reports you produce gives you a true picture of your financial position.

 This report shows how much each of your customers owe you.
 Once you’ve entered your opening balances, you should check this report.

-Create or import suppliers
+Create or import vendors

-Enter money you owe to suppliers
+Enter money you owe vendors

 Review the Aged Creditors report